DCsunset/vscode-modal-editor/README.md

 Available cursor styles can be found [here](https://github.com/microsoft/vscode/blob/0b5aad37bd56218493863731950980d1c3a90c26/src/vs/editor/common/config/editorOptions.ts#L223).

 ## Tutorial to Customize Keybindings

 ### Basics

 There are 4 predefined modes (`normal`, `insert`, `select`, `command`) in this extension, but you are free to add more modes.
+Note that the mode name shouldn't start with underscore `_` as it is reserved for other config.

 Keybindings can be defined for all modes except for insert mode, because this extension will handle over to VS Code in insert mode.